-Describe symbol mapping for QAM constellations

-Implement symbol detection for faded symbols

-• Compute average BER and SER on AWGN and flat channels and compare

-□ Identify if a system can be model as slow or fast fading

-□ For slow fading, compute outage probability and capacity under a fading model

-□ For fast fading, compute the ergodic capacity

-Create a TX and RX chain for flat and fading channels with given components

-• Symbol equalization, soft symbol detection, interleaving, channel decoder

-Use MATLAB tools for common channel encoders and decoders

-$\circ~$ Convolutional, turbo codes and LDPC codes
+- ☐ Describe symbol mapping for QAM constellations - ☐ Implement symbol detection for faded symbols - Compute average BER and SER on AWGN and flat channels and compare - □ Identify if a system can be modeled as slow vs. fast and frequency-selective vs. flat fading - ☐ For slow and flat fading, compute outage probability and capacity under a fading model - ☐ For IID fading, compute the ergodic capacity - ☐ Create a TX and RX chain for flat and fading channels with given components - Symbol equalization, soft symbol detection, interleaving, channel decoder - ☐ Use MATLAB tools for common channel encoders and decoders - Convolutional, turbo codes and LDPC codes

-Uncoded Modulation over Fading Channels
+- Uncoded Modulation over Fading Channels

-Outage Probability and Ergodic Capacity
+- ☐ Outage Probability and Ergodic Capacity

-Review: Coding over an AWGN Channel
+- ☐ Review: Coding over an AWGN Channel

-Coding over Fading Channels
+- □ Coding over Fading Channels